-In the past the water, if it was not too wide, was not necessarily a frontier.
-On the contrary it was a line of communication.
+As I pointed out in the introduction to Strand 1, in the past the water, if it was not too wide, was not necessarily a frontier.
+On the contrary it was a channel of communication.
 It was easier and a good deal less dangerous to travel back and forth between the North-East of Ireland and the South-West of Scotland than to venture inland and across country to Galway or to Cork.
 That is why not only the Presbyterians of Antrim and Down, but also many of the Catholics of the Glens of Antrim, are originally Scots, some of them of very ancient pre-reformation descent.
-The community in the North-East of the island, whose actual extent has varied considerably over the centuries, has always had a regional distinctiveness, and powerful relationships with both Scotland and with the rest of the island of Ireland.
+The community in the North-East of the island, whose actual extent has varied considerably over the centuries, has always had a regional distinctiveness, and powerful relationships with Scotland.